andriy-zh-ua/iam-rd-lab/README.md

-# iam-rd-lab
+# IAM-RD-Lab

-**Personal R&D Project** — a secure enterprise sign-in application using **React / Next.js** and the **Microsoft Authentication Library (MSAL)**, integrated with **Microsoft Entra ID**.
-Implements the **OAuth 2.0 / OpenID Connect authorization-code flow with PKCE**, access and refresh token lifecycle management, **Microsoft Graph API** integrations to retrieve user profile and group-membership data via delegated permissions, and **server-side JWT validation** against Microsoft's JWKS as the real security boundary.
+**Personal R&D Project** — a secure enterprise sign-in application built with **React / Next.js** and the **Microsoft Authentication Library (MSAL)**, integrated with **Microsoft Entra ID**.

+It demonstrates three things:

+- **Identity protocol implementation** — the OAuth 2.0 / OpenID Connect
+  authorization-code flow with PKCE, plus access and refresh token lifecycle management in the browser.
+- **Resource API integration** — Microsoft Graph calls to retrieve user profile and group-membership data via delegated permissions.
+- **Real security boundary** — server-side JWT validation against Microsoft's JWKS in a Next.js Route Handler, so the server doesn't have to trust the client's word about who the user is.

 ## What this app does